lucky0612/cp/update.md

             Add a link or reference to any relevant incidents by their ID so the user can look them up directly if needed.
             """
         else:
+            # Try a free text search using NLP
+            logger.info(f"No structured data found for query, trying NLP search: {query}")

+            search_results = self.nlp_processor.search(query, self.remedy_client.incidents_cache)

+            if search_results:
+                prompt = f"""
+                {system_prompt}

+                Conversation history:
+                {history_text}

+                Current query: {query}

+                I performed a semantic search for your query and found these potentially relevant incidents:
+                {json.dumps(search_results, indent=2, default=str)}

+                Please provide a helpful response summarizing these results in a clear, well-organized way.
+Format the response appropriately using markdown for readability.
+If there are multiple incidents, consider using a table format when appropriate.
+Make sure to include incident numbers, summaries, statuses, and priorities.
+                """
+            else:
                 # No data retrieved, give a response explaining why
                 prompt = f"""
                 {system_prompt}

                 Conversation history:
                 {history_text}

                 Current query: {query}

-            I was unable to retrieve any relevant information from Remedy for this query.
+                I was unable to find any relevant information in our cached incident data.
 Please provide a helpful response explaining why this might be the case (such as no matching incidents, ambiguous query, etc.) and suggesting alternatives or asking for clarification.
 Be friendly and helpful.
                 """

         # Generate the response
         response = self.gemini_ai.generate_response(prompt)